-If Mariah is not in the field at Open Sky or in her art studio, she can be found hiking with her dogs, river rafting, gardening, or touring on her bicycle around the world.
+When Mariah is not in the field at Open Sky, you can find her in her art studio, hiking with her dogs, river rafting, gardening, or touring on her bicycle around the world.

 So, for example, if someone is on a hike, and maybe they have a certain level of anxiety as they’re on that hike.
 Then, in that moment, they get to have the experience of managing their emotions and using coping skills and actually changing and decreasing their anxiety in that moment.
 That’s experiential therapy.

 The interesting thing about Wilderness Therapy and part of the magic of it is the group experience.
 We start off with a group that is accepting, supportive, and, ultimately, all cheering each other on in the service of their therapeutic goals, in their growth.